JMedegan/commodities_time_to_roi/README.md

   More rigorous uncertainty quantification to replace or complement quantile-based confidence bands.

 * **Automated Monthly Data Refresh**
-  Ability to **automatically scrape or pull new gold price data each month** (e.g., from Federal Reserve / ECB / Yahoo Finance APIs) and **retrain models on schedule**, keeping insights continuously up to date.
+  Ability to **automatically scrape or pull new gold price data each month** and **retrain models on schedule**, keeping insights continuously up to date.

 ---